semibran/mycaffeine/readme.md

 ├── index.html               # landing HTML file
 ├── login.html               # login HTML file
-├── main.html                # after logged in, you can add cups, and see history here ├── profiles.html            # page to edit, save your own profile preferences └── README.md
+├── main.html                # after logged in, you can add cups, and see history here ├── profile.html             # page to edit, save your own profile preferences └── README.md

 It has the following subfolders:
 ├── .firebase                # Folder for firebase
-|-- .git                     # Folder for git repo
+├── .git                     # Folder for git repo
 ├── images                   # Folder for images
 ├── scripts                  # Folder for scripts
-    scripts.js               # This is where all the core functions are located ├── styles                   # Folder for styles
+    /scripts.js              # This is where all the core functions are located ├── styles                   # Folder for styles

 Firebase hosting files:
 ├── .firebaserc              # Firebase file
 ├── firebase.json            # Firebase file
 ├── firestore.indexes.json   # Firebase file
-├── firestore.rules          # Firebase file
+├── firestore.rules          # Rules for read/write to firestore

 ```